astrix.functs module¶

 - Parameters:

-secs (Array) – 1D array of times [s] to interpolate at.
+Any) – 1D array of times [s] to interpolate at.secs_data (

-secs_data (Array) – 1D array of times [s] of the data points.
+Any) – 1D array of times [s] of the data points.ecef_data (

-ecef_data (Array) – Nx3 array of ECEF x,y,z points [m] of the data points.
+Any) – Nx3 array of ECEF x,y,z points [m] of the data points.backend (

 - Returns: